Wild Turkey: Summer Survey

 - Newly hatched wild turkeys, called poults, are highly mobile and can feed themselves soon after hatching.

-- Poults are flightless until they are about 2 weeks old.
-During that time, they roost on the ground under the hen’s wings and tail until they develop enough to fly into low branches or small trees.
+- Poults are flightless until they are about 2 weeks old and roost on the ground under the hen’s wings and tail during that time.
+Between 2 to 4 weeks of age, they begin to fly into low branches or small trees to roost.

 - Poults eat primarily insects during the summer.
-They need the protein for growth and flight feather development.
+They need higher levels of protein for rapid growth and flight feather development.

 - Learn more about wild turkeys and wild turkey management.